Short-Term Demand Forecasting During Disruption — Know Your Customer

 The COVID-19 pandemic radically impacted customer demand and supply chain operations around the world.
 As the virus spread, consumer behavior continued to shift, causing a ripple effect in demand for virtually all industries.

 While it is impossible to predict a pandemic like COVID-19 and all its consequences, maintaining and adapting operations is possible with the right combination of people, processes, data, and technology.
-It’s exactly these abilities that we foster in our Coupa demand solutions.
+It’s exactly these abilities that we foster in our Coupa demand solutions and digital supply chain tools.

 Demand Forecasting During and After Disruption